 This made dep resolution a build time concern.
 Version resolution for production deployments was something you solved once, albeit manually, and not on every box you deployed to.
 The simplistic go get lowered the barrier to entry for tinkerers and library authors; if you had a URL or a github account, you could "publish" a package without worrying about the land rush.

 With no solution for reproducible builds or pinning other than "we prefer vendoring" and "go get is not a package manager", the community tried out a bunch of stuff.
 Amazingly, lots of them focus on vendoring, and most of them are different from the standard approach.
 To contrast, without a pre-existing automatic build system, Rust's build tool and package manager were combined into one project.
-It follows all of the standard practices, and in a move of unprecedented irony was named cargo.
+It follows all of the standard practices, through irony or self-awareness, was named cargo.
 3

 It's this class of tools that I tweeted about.

 The manifest+lock pattern allows you to fetch, freeze and pin dep versions, but it doesn't make any improvements to the management process.
 The TCO doesn't change.
 Over time, people start to underestimate the cost of longer term maintenance.
-At its worst, you get an almost comical combinatorial explosion and you're told not to worry and not to look behind the curtain.
+At its worst, you get a combinatorial explosion and you're advised not to look behind the curtain.
 Eventually, someone decides it's overly complex and they build something new and simple, but the culture ensures they end up right back where they started.

 If you think the culture isn't informed by the tooling, next time you go to include a dep in your project ask yourself if you'd still do so if it were a C project and the library was a shared object file instead.
 This process is so daunting that a special type of hell was invented to describe it.
 Many Go bindings for C projects don't bother and just bundle all of the C code.